If you have managed an event of any size, you know that saying “it’s a lot of work” is an understatement.

 When you ask a keynote speaker to work with you, think of it as a sales pitch.
 Give specific examples that display why that speaker should want to work with you too.

-Find motivational speakers with tactical takeaways
+8. Find event speakers with tactical takeaways

 We’ve covered keynote speakers, but what about your other presenters?